 The Department of Applied Health Science is committed to preventing disease and promoting the health and well being of individuals, families, and communities through research, teaching, and service related to healthy lifestyles.
 Prevention of health problems has become increasingly important in our society and our Department's mission is futuristic in responding to this growing need.
 Our Department offers undergraduate, masters, and doctoral degrees in various areas of applied health science.

 At the undergraduate level we offer a curriculum in a number of exciting areas including: Community Health, Dietetics, Health Education - Secondary Teacher Preparation, Human Development and Family Studies, Nutrition Science, Safety, and Youth Development.
 In addition, we offer a Certificate Program in Safety Management.
 Our dietetics program is accredited by the Academy of Nutrition and Dietetics.

-At the masters level, we offer the Master of Public Health (MPH) degree in four areas: Behavioral, Social and Community Health; Family Health; Professional Health Education; and Public Health Administration.
+At the masters level, we offer the Master of Public Health (MPH) degree in two areas: Behavioral, Social and Community Health and Public Health Administration.
 Our MPH program is accredited by the Council on Education for Public Health.
-In addition, we offer the Master of Science degrees in Health Promotion, Human Development and Family Studies, Nutrition Science, Safety Management, and School and College Health Programs.
+In addition, we offer the Master of Science degrees in Nutrition Science, Safety Management (on-line), and School and College Health Programs.

 At the doctoral level, we have been offering a doctorate degree for over 50 years in the areas of health and safety education and health behavior.